joacorapela/svGPFA/doc/sphinx/source/params.rst

 * ``c0_scale`` float value giving the scale of the distribution of the loading matrix C (e.g., 1.0).

 * ``c0_random_seed`` optional integer value giving the value of the random seed to be set prior to generating the random transition matrix **C**.
 This value can be specified for replicability.
-If not given, the random seed is not changed prior to genereating **C**.
+If not given, the random seed is not changed prior to generating **C**.

 * ``d0_distribution`` string value giving the name of the distribution of the offset vector **d** (e.g., Normal).